News / Analysis

-Meanwhile, US National Security Adviser O’Brian is in Paris to pressure European countries to follow the UK’s lead in uprooting Huawei from its 5G networks.
+Meanwhile, US National A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives.
+Adviser O’Brian is in Paris to pressure European countries to follow the UK’s lead in uprooting Huawei from its 5G networks.
 Deutsche Telekom is refusing to toe the line.

 Dallas Fed head Kaplan yesterday said he expected jobs and the economy to improve in 2021, while US Fed board member Brainard countered that financial institutions should expect turmoil as businesses become insolvent.

 Earnings season took off yesterday, pushing the DOW up 2.13% with other benchmarks close behind, primarily thanks to increased stock value for Caterpillar (+4.83%), Exxon (+3.31%) and Chevron (+3.45%).

 Small Business sentiment soared to 100.6 in June, while consumer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... managed to remain steady at 1.2% YoY.

 Europe was mainly red yesterday, the CAC down 0.97% and only the FTSE gaining a trivial 0.06%.

 Economic sentiment improved marginally, but failed to meet expectations, as did the seasonally adjusted industrial production measure for May, which climbed out of the negative to expand by 12.4%.
 Economic sentiment in Germany fell 4 points to 59.3 in July.

 In the UK, the National Institute of Economic and Social Research estimates June’s GDP to contract by a worse-than-expected 21.2% YoY.